dotnet/runtime/docs/design/features/byreflike-generics.md

 ### Option 1) Compiler helpers

 The following two helper functions could be introduced and would replace currently invalid IL sequences.
 Their behavior would broadly be defined to operate as if the ByRefLike aspect of either the `TFrom` and `TTo` is not present.
+An alternative approach would be consult with the Roslyn team and define the semantics of these functions to adhere to C# language rules.

 ```csharp
 namespace System.Runtime.CompilerServices